raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 So, if there are these fancy "Liskov Substitution Principles" and "Open/Closed Principles" arguing for not encouraging overriding methods, what is the catch?
 Why doesn't everyone program this way?

 Well, convenience.
 If you can't override methods (because that modifies the meaning of the superclass or mixin), you need to do something else when you want to extend the behaviour of a superclass or mixin.
-For example, if you want the mixin for imlementation convenience but aren't trying to imply that a `Foo` is-a `HappyObject`, you would use delegation, like this:
+For example, if you want the mixin for implementation convenience but aren't trying to imply that a `Foo` is-a `HappyObject`, you would use delegation, like this:

 ```javascript
 class HappyObjects {